Credit

 Very Good740 – 799

-Based on this scale, a person with “bad credit” is usually seen as someone with a score lower than 669.
-These candidates are often referred to as “subprime,” and while they can still be eligible for loans such as cash advance loans and other types of credit, lenders will usually adjust the interest rate and the terms and conditions according to the additional risk carried by these candidates.
+Based on this scale, a person with “poor credit” is usually seen as someone with a score lower than 669.
+These candidates are often referred to as “subprime,” and while they can still be eligible for loans such as cash advance loans, payday loans, and other types of bad credit loans.
+Lenders will usually adjust the interest rate and the terms and conditions according to the additional risk carried by these candidates.

-An employer, on the other hand, may use similar criteria to evaluate the financial situation of a prospective employee, as these are universally accepted categories.
-Therefore, the best way to understand what a bad credit score is (from the perspective of a recruiter) is to understand what bad credit is from the perspective of the FICO® scoring model.
+An employer, on the other hand, may use similar criteria to evaluate the financial situation of a prospective employee.
+Therefore, the best way to understand what a bad credit score is (from the perspective of a recruiter) is to understand what bad or poor credit is from the perspective of the FICO® scoring model.

 The Fair Credit Reporting Act (FCRA) regulates how much employers and other parties can access your credit information to evaluate you for a job position.
 The plain answer would be “yes,” but they can only see a limited amount of information.